Sienci-Labs/Resources/superlongboard/slb-welcome-test.md

 ## More Questions?

 In the coming months we'll continue to add more information to documentation on the SLB including more information on wiring hookups, recommended accessory compatibilities, and more technical specifications.
-Otherwise, we've already covered lots of <strong>Frequently Asked Questions</strong> on:
+Otherwise, we've already covered lots of <b>Frequently Asked Questions</b> on:

 <ul>
   <li>The <a href="https://sienci.com/product/slb/">SuperLongBoard product page</a></li>